What is a Yard Management System?

 Yard teams do not have advanced insight into when trucks will enter the yard for loading or unloading, resulting in inefficient use of the yard and its resources.
 Additionally, gate congestion and demurrage/detention charges skyrocket.

-Transportation, warehouse and yard processes are either managed via different platforms that do not dynamically update or are not digitally maintained at all, leading to reactive operations.
+Transportation, warehouse and yard processes are either managed via different yard and dock management systems, companies, or tools that do not dynamically update or are not digitally maintained at all, leading to reactive operations.
 This means stakeholders do not have insights into what’s happening in real time, leading to inefficient use of warehouse dock doors, labor and equipment, as well as increased costs.
 Moreover, inefficient use of transportation resources leads to higher wait times, costs and delays, which can negatively impact customer relationships.

 Lack of insight into yard operations results in inefficient use of yard jockeys and an inability to monitor operations for safety and compliance.
 This leads to increased violations and charges, as well as wasted jockey labor and poor planning.

-The State of Yard Management: Industry Report 2021
+The State of Yard Management Solutions: Industry Report 2021

-Download this report to find out how hundreds of Fortune 500 companies are using yard management technology to optimize one of the most complex and costly aspects of the modern supply chain: the yard.
+Download this report to find out how hundreds of Fortune 500 companies are using yard management software to optimize one of the most complex and costly aspects of the modern supply chain: the yard.

-Key Benefits of a Yard Management System (YMS)
+Key Benefits of a Dock and Yard Management System (YMS)

-When investing in yard management software, it’s important to understand the impact it can have for your organization, and what you should prioritize when searching for the right solution.
+When investing in yard management software, it’s important to understand the impact it can have for your organization, and what you should prioritize when searching for the right yard management company and solution.
 On the importance of an effective YMS, Gartner’s Market Guide for Yard Management had this to say:

 Shorter transportation lead times and increasing transportation costs push companies to increase their efficiencies in the yard, as time spent on a yard can be unproductive and costly… Consequently, it becomes even more critical for shippers to find time savings elsewhere in their supply chains.
 Boosting throughput by using a YMS means trucks spend more minutes with their wheels turning.